grindsa/acme2certifier/docs/ejbca.md

 - ca_name - name of the CA used to enroll certificates
 - request_timeout - optional - requests timeout in seconds for requests (default: 5s)

-You can test the connection by running the following curl command against your ca server.
+You can test the connection by running the following curl command against your EJBCA server.

 ```bash
 root@rlh:~#  curl https://<api-host>/ejbca/ejbca-rest-api/v1/certificate/status --cert-type P12 --cert <cert_file>:<cert_passphrase> --cacert <ca_bundle>
 ```

-The response to this call will show a dictionary containing status und version number of the EJBCA server.
+The response to this call will show a dictionary containing status und version number of the server.

 ```json
 {